 Sfax also has custom Enterprise plans for high-volume users needing 2,500+ pages per month.
 You’ll be charged $0.10 per page for each page over your monthly limit.

 As you can see, Sfax is pricey.
 But it’s worth it for medical practices or any company in the healthcare field.
-Another drawback of Sfax is that it only supports faxes being sent in the US and Canada.
+As of now, Sfax only supports faxes being sent in the US and Canada.

 Biscom 123 — Best Email-To-Fax Service For Occasional Users